BergitTveit/Square-Eyes/README.md

 ## Built With

 Pictures are fetched by an API using WordPress.
-The website is developed using VS Code, with no additional plugins used other than Prettier and GitHub Classroom.
+The website is developed using VS Code.
 The repository is hosted on my GitHub profile, and the live version is deployed on [Netlify](https://eclectic-caramel-331e46.netlify.app/).
 Note: The functions.php is changed to accept api requests from any source.
 Security is yet to be improved.

 ### Tech Stack